What are Elections and why are they Important?

-- Elections must be held at regular intervals.
+- Regular Elections: Elections are held at fixed intervals.

-- Candidate preferred by the people should be elected.
+- People's Choice: Candidates preferred by the majority are elected.

 - Parties level allegations against each other of using dirty tricks to win elections.